jscoq/jscoq/README.md

 * `prelude: bool`: Whether to load Coq's prelude or not.
 * `coq_packages`: List of Coq's packages to load.
 * `mock: bool`: Use a mock jsCoq object, useful for prototyping.

+### Serialization

+JsCoq supports serialization to Json or Sexps for Coq's internal data structures.
+This is still not implemented in a systematic way, for now you can get the current goal using the `goal_sexp` and `goal_json` methods.
+We are working to add a more systematic implementation, as well as to provide access to Coq printing facilities from JS.

 ### CoqDoc